What is an authorized user on a credit card?

 Still curious about authorized credit card users?
 Check out these frequently asked questions to learn more.

-The number of authorized users that can be on a credit card account depends on the issuer and its policy.
-Credit card issuers set their own policies, so the answer may differ from issuer to issuer.
+The number of authorized users that can be on a credit card account depends on the issuer and its policies.

-Authorized users typically aren’t responsible for making payments.
-That responsibility typically falls to the primary account holder.
+Authorized users typically aren’t responsible for making card payments.
+That responsibility usually falls to the primary account holder.

 The CFPB says that authorized users generally aren’t responsible for paying the debts of deceased primary account holders.